compassresearch/cml-syntax/CMLGrammar.rst

 |  | ``[[``, |renaming pair|_, ``|`` |bind list|_, [ ``@``, |expression|_ ], ``]]``
 |  ;

-Note that the M20 parser only supports a single expression after an identifier in a |renaming pair|_; this is the subject of issue #13.
+Note that the current parser only supports a single expression after an identifier in a |renaming pair|_; this will be corrected in a future release.

 .. |renaming pair| replace:: *renaming pair*
 .. _`renaming pair`: